 Frequently Asked Questions

-For a list of collectibles accepted by NGC UK for CGC grading, click here.
+For a list of collectibles accepted by CGC in the UK, click here.

 What does the CGC guarantee cover?